Swiss Cheese Brains and Stubborn Proteins

 The Discovery

-Our story begins in the United Kingdom, 1980s.
+Our story begins in the United Kingdom in the 1980s.

 Farmers started noticing cows acting like they’d wandered out of a Shakespearean tragedy - trembling, confused, collapsing.